PeytonRG/ReactPaperSwifters/README.md

 ...
 }
 ```
 - In SwiftUI, an entirely different state mechanism is used. `@State` data is meant to be local to a view, and if it is passed to a child view, changes made in the child will not be reflected in the parent.
 This is because SwiftUI views are structs, which are value types in Swift.
 Classes, on the other hand, are reference types.
 Per the docs, they "are *not* copied when they’re assigned to a variable or constant, or when they’re passed to a function.
 Rather than a copy, a reference to the same existing instance is used."
 So instead, we move our state properties onto a class that conforms to the `ObservableObject` protocol.
 More of the management is up to you than before, but the gist is to make SwiftUI aware of changes to the properies via the `@Published` property wrapper.
 In the parent view, store your class in state with the `@StateObject` property wrapper.
 This wrapper declares that the parent view owns this data.
-Any child view that uses it will not instantiate its own instance of the class, but rather take it as an argument and define with the `@ObservedObject` property wrapper
+Any child view that uses it will not instantiate its own instance of the class, but rather take it as an argument and define with the `@ObservedObject` property wrapper.
+This view does not own the data, but it can directly make changes to it that will be reflected in the parent view.
 ``` Swift
 // Class
 class Book: ObservableObject {